pierre-pvln/compose-services/rpi3/create_host.md

+Installing the image
 - Download image raspberry pi 3 debian image
 - Put it on SD card using Ether (from etcher.io)
 - Make shore that terminal, keyboard en netwerkcable is connected
 - Insert SD card in raspberry pi3 and power up.

-raspberry will boot to graphical user interface.
+Raspberry will boot to graphical user interface.
 - in menu -> Preferences -> Mouse and Keyboard settings
   - change/check keyboard settings shift-3 to get #